ie3-institute/PowerSystemDataModel/CONTRIBUTING.md

  * [For any doubts](#for-any-doubts)

 ## Testing and reporting bugs
-We really appreciate you usage of this project.
+We really appreciate your usage of this project.
-Whenever you find a bug, it would be nice to check, if this isn't a feature to us. :joy:
+Whenever you find a bug, it would be nice to check, if this isn't a feature to us. :wink:
 You may find extended information about the intended behaviour in the projects [wiki](https://github.com/ie3-institute/PowerSystemDataModel/wiki) or within the [javadoc](https://ie3-institute.github.io/powersystemdatamodel/javadoc).
 If you still think it's a bug, please raise an [issue](https://guides.github.com/features/issues/) for us.
 Considering the following aspects in your inquire, assists us in helping you: